-London is an incredibly diverse city and is proving very desirable place for people to purchase property.
-However, prices continue to soar in the city and suburbs which has lead to Chancellor George Osbourne being put under pressure to present ideas allowing first time buyers and those not on a high end salary to get onto the Property Ladder.
+London is an incredibly diverse city and is proving a very desirable place for people to purchase a property.
+However, prices continue to soar in the city and suburbs which has led to Chancellor George Osbourne being put under pressure to present ideas allowing first-time buyers and those not on a high-end salary to get onto the Property Ladder.

 A couple of figures to ponder: